antz22/ultimate-guide-to-flutter/README.md

 }

 void main() {
+  // instantiate the class by using its constructor, passing in the expected parameters
+  // we defined already
-  // instantiate the class by using its constructor Car tesla = Car('Model S', 50000, true);
+  Car tesla = Car('Model S', 50000, true);
   // returns true by using the Car class's method, isExpensive, because tesla.price = 50,000 bool isCarExpensive = tesla.isExpensive();